codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 ## Debugging notes

-If your project **Info.plist** file key **CFBundleShortVersionString** does not hold a semver string value, then highly likely you will see the following error when releasing an update:
+If your project **Info.plist** file key **CFBundleShortVersionString** does not hold a semver string value, then it's highly likely you will see the following error when releasing an update:

 ```
 [Error]  The "CFBundleShortVersionString" key in the "ios/Codemagic_RN/Info.plist" file needs to specify a valid semver string, containing both a major and minor version (e.g. 1.3.2, 1.1).